-What looks like magic (well, this text was written in 1997!) is achieved by the following procedure: With a computer tomograph (CT) and the help of x-rays, a series of continuous cross-sections is recorded.
+What looks like magic* is achieved by the following procedure: With a computer tomograph (CT) and the help of X-rays, a series of continuous cross-sectional images is recorded.
 This series of pictures is saved on a computer as an image volume.

 From this image volume, perspective views can be extracted, like it is demonstrated with the mummy’s head.
 As can be seen later, it can be viewed from arbitrary directions, and its components like the linen cover can be removed and restored.
 The unwrapping on screen, therefore, is non-destructive.
 Since images have been generated with an x-ray technique, the original color has naturally been lost.
 The color you see on screen is artificial.